Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

-Of coarse there are dangers as well of diffusing too much CO2 into your aquarium, which can be dangerous to your fish, as levels over 30 ppm should be avoided!
+Of course, there are dangers as well.
+It is possible to diffuse too much CO2 into your aquarium which can be dangerous to your fish.
+Levels over 30 ppm should be avoided!

-3 ppm of CO2 is standard (as an established scientific fact), 10-25 ppm CO2 is considered optimum for the use of CO2 Units.
+Though 3 ppm of CO2 is standard (as an established scientific fact), 10-25 ppm CO2 is considered optimal for the use of CO2 Units.
 This, of course, is the subject of an ongoing debate.
 Here is an outside article discussing optimal CO2 levels:

 The Krib: CO2 Concentration

-CO2 (in ppm) = 3 times KH (as measured in degrees of carbonate hardness ONLY, not Phosphates!) times a factor of 10 deviation (+ lower/ - higher) form a PH of 7.0.
+CO2 (in ppm) = 3 times KH (as measured in degrees of carbonate hardness ONLY, not Phosphates!) times a factor of 10 deviation (+ lower/ - higher) from a PH of 7.0.

 Please note that the presence of ANY phosphates will make this calculation fail.

 One more note: pH will climb during peak photosynthesis, especially in tanks with low hardness (yes hardness, not KH!)